dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/zendesk.md

    ```

    > Supports incremental loading for Support, Chat, and Talk Endpoints.
 By default, it fetches data
-   > from the last load time in the DLT state or from 1st Jan 2000 if no prior load.
+   > from the last load time in the dlt state or from 1st Jan 2000 if no prior load.
 This approach
    > ensures data retrieval since the specified date, while still updating the last load time.

 1. To load historical data in weekly ranges from Jan 1st, 2023, then switch to incremental loading